Natural Health Enterprises ~ trusted information & service since 1975 ~ online since 1995

 10 am - 5 pm Eastern Time, Monday-Friday

 If you have a question or comment, CLICK HERE to contact us.

 Delicious Greens 8000TM

-This excellent antioxidant green foods mixture has the highest ORAC value (measure of antioxidant capacity) of any super food supplement.
+This excellent antioxidant green foods mixture has the highest ORAC value (measure of antioxidant capacity) of any super food supplement we know about.
 Yet it is less expensive than similar products.

 This is a comprehensive powdered blend of high antioxidant organic greens (eg., dehydrated grass juices & edible algae), plus many other outstanding super foods.
 Check it out.